radu-matei/radu-matei.github.io/content/blog/k8s-appsvc.md

 Prerequisites
 -------------

-This tutorial assumes you have a valid Azure subscription that you can use to deploy resorces.
+This tutorial assumes you have a valid Azure subscription that you can use to deploy resources.
 If you don't have an Azure subscription you can [create a free account and get $200 for 12 months](https://azure.microsoft.com/en-us/free/?v=17.39a).

 This tutorial uses a 4-node Kubernetes cluster (1 master + 3 agents) deployed on Azure.
 The machines are 4 D2_V2 VMs with Linux that will cost approximately $13 - $14 / day, but you can change the type of the VM to be D1_V2, and the cost will go down to $6 / day.